Tips for a Plant-Based Thanksgiving

 Meat and dairy products have a larger carbon footprint than plant-based ingredients.
 According to research done by Carnegie Mellon University, the Thanksgiving turkey alone has the same environmental impact as many of the side dishes combined.

 If your love for the environment has led you to incorporate more plant-based meals into your diet, you can feel good about choosing a turkey alternative.
 Thankfully, plant-based diets seem to be trending, which means there are more options out there than ever before.
-Two of my favorites are the Breaded Turkey-less Stuffed Roast from Trader Joe’s and the Celebration Roast from Field Roast.
-If you’d prefer something homemade, consider a Lentil Loaf or a Vegan Shepherd’s Pie for a protein-rich meatless main dish.
+Two of my favorites are the Vegan Mushroom Make-Ahead Gravy and the Simple Vegan Stuffing.
+Also consider a Lentil Loaf or a Vegan Shepherd’s Pie for a protein-rich meatless main dish.
 Other ways to lessen the carbon footprint of your meal include choosing locally-sourced, seasonal ingredients.
 These items require less fossil fuels to grow and transport.

 Beware of the bacon.